UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 # Other info
 Packages are compressed using LZMA.

-Q: How can i ID the build
+Question 1: How can i ID the build?

-A: Check the commit number before AVX-512.
+Answer 1: Check the commit number before AVX-512.
 (Or open the version file in the release you've downloaded)

-Q: Can i get the source
+Question 2: Can i get the source?

-A: The source is a direct copy of bleeding-egde-(Insert-commit)
+Answer 2: The source is a direct copy of bleeding-egde-(Insert-commit)

+Question 3: Does this include all instructions ranging from x86-64-v1 to x86-64-v4?

+Answer 3: This is a stripped down version.
+The same as if you was building with core-avx2 (According to GCC source code), But with AVX-512 support (If -mtune=core-avx512 was a feature this would be it)